ropensci/nasapower/cran-comments.md

 * Updates vignette to improve quality and reduce build-time

 ## Reverse dependencies

-There are currently no reverse dependencies.
+There is one reverse dependency, `ClimMobTools`, no problems are found.